 To protect vital data, businesses and other organizations implement Transport Layer Security (TLS), commonly referred to as the superseded Secure Socket Layer (SSL), to encrypt data as it is exchanged over IP networks.
 SSL/TLS creates a secure channel between the server and the end users’ computer or other devices as they exchange information over the internet.

 TLS is an industry standard based on a system of trusted rules and certificates issued by certificate authorities and recognized by servers.
 SSL was replaced by the TLS standard in 2015.
+In 2018, TLS 1.3 was standardized which mandates the use of Perfect Forward Secrecy for maximum security.
+Up to 40 percent of large enterprises have already instituted this latest incarnation.

 While protecting data, encryption also blinds network security and application monitoring tools.
 The decryption of SSL/TLS traffic is crucial for these tools.
 However, it is extremely computationally intensive and can introduce network latency.